krzysztofMSU/Data-Visualization-Final-Project/_posts/2019-05-05-welcome-to-jekyll.markdown

 ### *2. Sizes of the solar system*

-Sun is the largest and as we move away from the it, we see all the planets in order.
+Sun is the largest and as we move away from it, we see all the planets in order.
 In this 3D visualization (here only the screenshot of it) we can see Earth as a tiny dot, the third object from the Sun.
 Here we focus on the size and the distances between planets are arbitrary in order to fit all planets in the view and still see the smaller planets.
 We don’t show moons here, as they would be too small to see with this too scale visualization.
 To see a different angle of the planets we can rotate them all around the Sun.

 ![](https://github.com/krzysztofMSU/data-visualization-final-project/blob/gh-pages/_assets/_images/size_solar_system.png?raw=true)